wasmCloud/wasmcloud-operator/examples/quickstart/README.md

 This example shows the bare minimum requirements to deploy applications on wasmCloud.

-It relies on Kubernetes `default` namespace for simplicity.
+It relies on the Kubernetes `default` namespace for simplicity.

 ## Install [NATS](https://github.com/nats-io/nats-server)